RMS Etruria: Winston Churchill

 In November 1895 Winston Churchill, then 20 years old and a lieutenant in the 4th Hussars, secured a few weeks' leave to visit Cuba, in order to observe the Cuban War of Independence against Spain.
 He traveled via Liverpool and New York on Etruria, reaching New York harbor on 9 November.
 Three days later he traveled on to Cuba.
-Churchill returned to Britain early in 1896, again aboard Etruria.
+Churchill returned to Britain on 21 December 1895, again aboard Etruria.

 Ceres and Milfield

-On 8 August 1896 Etruria sank steam elevator Ceres (United States) in a collision in New York Bay.
+On 8 August 1896 Etruria sank the floating steam elevator Ceres (United States) in a collision in New York Bay.

 On 10 December 1897 Etruria rescued the crew of the steamship Milfield which was foundering in heavy seas about 140 miles west of Fastnet Rock.